tensorone logo

 Role-Based Agent Design

-Agents are assigned distinct roles, such as Planner, Researcher, Critic, or Synthesizer.
-Each role comes with a unique prompt structure, memory policy, and communication interface.
+Agents are assigned distinct roles—such as Planner, Researcher, Critic, or Synthesizer—each with its own prompt schema, memory scope, and communication protocol.

 Dynamic Agent Swarms